merklejerk/furnarchy-zero/docs/FURC_PROTOCOL.md

   * \# is ASCII 35\.
 Value: $35 \- 32 \= 3$.
   * Total: $(1 \\times 95\) \+ 3 \= 98$.

-This encoding allows the protocol to represent a coordinate pair (X, Y) in just 4 bytes of text (2 bytes for X, 2 for Y), which is significantly more compact than transmitting the string "100,100" (7 bytes).7
+This encoding allows the protocol to represent a coordinate pair (X, Y) in just 4 bytes of text (2 bytes for X, 2 for Y), which is significantly more compact than transmitting the string "100,100" (7 bytes)

 ### **3.2.
 Base220 Encoding**